berto/berto.com/docs/2015-04-08-measuring-success-with-cohorts.md

 Check how it looks, or duplicate and play with it by clicking +.

-With a cohort like this, and it's independenent variables, you will be able to understand that:
+With a cohort like this, and it's independennt variables, you will be able to understand that:

 * boosting your customer acquisition campaigns will affect mostly the amount of users.
 * opening on weekend probably affect the amount of new customers and orders per user.
 * launching a companion product will likely affect revenue per order more than anything.

-## Cohorts for simulations
+### Cohorts for simulations

 To complete this, I build one last model, for simulating purposes.
 Here i used a complete, orthogonal cohort model, and I set the inputs to the simulation as editable cells so that you can play around.
 Check it [here](https://rows.com/humberto/analytics/cohorts-for-e-commerce-simulator-2tyl566FH2bc8fNtbMvmyI/6ce4e9ad-2e74-47a3-9886-99891384d424/live).